🛡️ RISK BADGE: 🇪🇺 COMPLIANCE

 💡 Executive FAQ

-- Q: Does self-hosting automatically make me GDPR compliant?
+- Question: Does self-hosting automatically ensure GDPR compliance?